MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/azure-sqldb.md

 ::: moniker-end

 #### [Classic](#tab/classic/)

 In your release pipeline, you can implement various checks and conditions to control the deployment.

 > [!NOTE]
-> In some setups, you might need to allow list the range of IP addresses for the specific region that is updated in the [weekly JSON file](https://www.microsoft.com/download/details.aspx?id=56519).
+> In some setups, you might need to allowlist the range of IP addresses for the specific region that is updated in the [weekly JSON file](https://www.microsoft.com/download/details.aspx?id=56519).
 Learn about [networking Microsoft-hosted agents](../agents/hosted.md#networking).

 * Set **branch filters** to configure the **continuous deployment trigger** on the artifact of the release pipeline.